 3. Local and Industry Directories

-Further reading: For a list of top directories, see BrightLocal’s citation sites.
+Further reading: Don't know where to start?
+Check out this massive list of BrightLocal’s citation sites.

 Reclaim Lost and Unlinked Mentions